Basic and Translational Research in Diabetes

 Jose Florez, MD, PhD

-Jose C. Florez, MD, PhD, Associate Professor of Medicine at Harvard Medical School and Chief of the Diabetes Unit at Massachusetts General Hospital, is engaged in translating new genetic findings from type 2 diabetes research into the clinical arena.
+Jose C. Florez, MD, PhD, Professor of Medicine at Harvard Medical School and Chairman of the Department of Medicine at Massachusetts General Hospital, is engaged in translating new genetic findings from type 2 diabetes research into the clinical arena.
 He and his group help generate and analyze emerging genetic data in order to:

 - Provide a more refined understanding of type 2 diabetes, both by dissecting its clinical heterogeneity and illuminating novel mechanistic pathways